+for tacit acquiescence, it is necessary to show that one party explicitly or implicitly requires the cooperation of the other party for the implementation of its unilateral policy and that the other party has complied with that requirement by implementing that unilateral policy in practice53.
+For instance, if after a supplier’s announcement of a unilateral reduction of supplies in order to prevent parallel trade, distributors immediately reduce their orders and stop

-33 See judgment in Case 56/65 Technique Minière v Maschinenbau Ulm EU:C:1966:38, p.
-240.
+48 See judgment in Case C-56/65 - Société Technique Minière v Maschinenbau Ulm, page 249.

-34 OJ 36, 6.3.1965, p.
-35.

-35 OJ L 148, 15.6.1999, p.
-1.

-36 As in Article 1(1)(a) VBER, in these Guidelines, the term “vertical agreement” includes vertical concerted practices, unless stated otherwise.
+49 In accordance with Article 1(1), point (a) of Regulation (EU) X, in these Guidelines the term ‘vertical agreement’ includes vertical concerted practices, unless stated otherwise.

-37 Conversely, if a vertical agreement within the meaning of Article 101 exists, the VBER and these Guidelines are without prejudice to the possible parallel application of Article 102 to this vertical agreement.
+50 Conversely, where there exists a vertical agreement within the meaning of Article 101 of the Treaty, the application of Regulation (EU) X and these Guidelines is without prejudice to the possible parallel application of Article 102 of the Treaty to the vertical agreement.

-38 Judgment in Case C-74/04 P Commission v Volkswagen AG EU:C:2006:460.
+51 See judgment of 14 January 2021, Case C-450/19, Kilpailu- ja kuluttajavirasto, EU:C:2021:10, paragraph 21.

+52 See judgment of 13 July 2006, Commission v Volkswagen AG, Case C-74/04 P, EU:C:2006:460, paragraphs 39 to 42.

+53 See judgment of 26 October 2000, Bayer AG v Commission, Case T-41/96, EU:T:2000:242, paragraph 120.

-Secondly, for tacit acquiescence it is necessary to show, firstly, that one party requires explicitly or implicitly the cooperation of the other party for the implementation of its unilateral policy and, secondly, that the other party has complied with that requirement by implementing that unilateral policy in practice.39 For instance, if after a supplier’s announcement of a unilateral reduction of supplies in order to prevent parallel trade, distributors reduce immediately their orders and stop engaging in parallel trade, then those distributors tacitly acquiesce to the supplier’s unilateral policy.
-However, this cannot be concluded if the distributors continue to engage in parallel trade or try to find new ways to engage in parallel trade.
+engaging in parallel trade, it can be concluded that those distributors tacitly acquiesce to the supplier’s unilateral policy.
+However, such a conclusion cannot be reached if the distributors continue to engage in parallel trade or try to find new ways to engage in parallel trade.

-In light of the above, general sales terms and conditions, even if imposed by one party and accepted tacitly by the other party amount to an agreement for the purposes of the application of Article 101(1) of the Treaty.40
+In light of the above, the imposition of general terms and conditions by one party amounts to an agreement within the meaning of Article 101(1) of the Treaty where such terms and conditions have been explicitly or tacitly accepted by the other party54.

 The undertakings operate at different levels of the production or distribution chain

-The VBER applies to agreements or concerted practices between two or more undertakings irrespective of their business model.
-As final consumers do not operate as undertakings, the VBER does not cover vertical agreements or concerted practices with consumers.
+Regulation (EU) X applies to agreements between two or more undertakings, irrespective of their business model.
+The Regulation does not apply to agreements entered into with natural persons who are acting for purposes which are outside their trade, business, craft or profession, as such persons are not undertakings.

-Furthermore, to fall within the definition of Article 1(1)(a) VBER, an agreement must be entered into between undertakings operating, for the purposes of the agreement, at different levels of the production or distribution chain.
-For example, a vertical agreement exists where one of the undertakings produces a raw material or provides a service, and sells it to another undertaking that uses it as an input.
-Likewise, a vertical agreement exists, for example, where a manufacturer sells a product to a wholesaler that resells it to a retailer.
+To qualify as a vertical agreement within the meaning of Article 1(1), point (a) of Regulation (EU) X, an agreement must be entered into between undertakings operating, for the purposes of the agreement, at different levels of the production or distribution chain.
+For example, a vertical agreement exists where one undertaking produces a raw material or provides a service and sells it to another undertaking that uses it as an input, or where a manufacturer sells a product to a wholesaler that resells it to a retailer.
+Likewise, a vertical agreement exists where one undertaking sells goods or services to another undertaking which is the end user of the goods or services.

-As the definition in Article 1(1)(a) VBER refers to the purpose of the specific agreement, the fact that one undertaking party to the agreement is active at more than one level of the supply or distribution chain does not preclude the application of the VBER.
-However, in case agreements between competing undertakings, Article 2(4) VBER must be taken into account.
-For guidance on Article 2(4) VBER, see section
+As the definition in Article 1(1), point (a) of Regulation (EU) X refers to the purpose of the specific agreement, the fact that one undertaking party to the agreement is active at more than one level of the production or distribution chain does not preclude the application of Regulation (EU) X. However, where a vertical agreement is entered into between competing undertakings, Regulation (EU) X does not apply, unless the conditions of Article 2(4) of the Regulation are fulfilled (see sections 4.4.3. and 4.4.4.).

-4.4.3. of these Guidelines.

-The agreements relate to the purchase, sale or resale of goods or services
+The agreement relates to the purchase, sale or resale of goods or services